by Linda Straker

 Addressing the opening session, Eunice Sandy-David, Administrative Officer at the Office of the Integrity Commission, said that invitations were sent to 15 political parties.
 However, it was quite noticeable that there was no representation from the NDC.

-Randall Robinson, Public Relations Officer for the NDC later said that he was unaware of an invitation to the party and had called around to senior officials, who told him they themselves were not aware.
+Randal Robinson, Public Relations Officer for the NDC later said that he was unaware of an invitation to the party and had called around to senior officials, who told him they themselves were not aware.
 However, the Office of the Integrity Commission later confirmed that the invitation was sent to the party through the political leader, who, in telephone communication with the OIC confirmed receipt of the invitation.

 Topics covered included: Building an anti-corruption culture in Grenada; The anti-corruption environment, and Best Practices.
 Speakers were staff and commissioners of the OIC including Chairperson Lady Anande Trotman-Joseph.